Frequently Asked Questions (FAQ)

 I apply for aid anyway?

 Yes, unfortunately, numerous families mistakenly think they don’t qualify for financial aid.
-Financial aid includes Pell grants and Federal work-study.
+Financial aid includes Pell grants, Federal Work Study and other grants.

 Can I find out specific financial aid amounts by calling my financial aid office?